springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 }
 ```

-This builds a standard `<datalist>` element—with `<option>`s—and associates it with the input.
-If a `<datalist>` already exists in the markup, provide just the `id` and forego the `options` property.
-If you wish to implement a bespoke type ahead solution, using JavaScript, omit the `datalist` property from the field altogether.
+This builds a standard `datalist` field, with `option`s, and associates it with the input.
+If a `datalist` already exists in the markup, provide just the `id` and forego the `option` property.
+If you want to use a custom-built autocomplete solution using JavaScript, omit the `datalist` property from the field altogether.